wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/3-create-nx-workspace/README.md

 <!-- ![Workspace folder structure shown on VSCode](assets/vscode-workspace-folder-structure.png) -->

 ![Workspace folder structure shown on VSCode](/api/collection/6586453712175104/5197349072142336/page/5956347840954368/image/5343852092719104?page_type=collection_lesson)

-> If you want to know more about this structure, follow this link to go to the official Nx doc: <https://nx.dev/l/a/getting-started/nx-setup#folder-structure>.

 The most important folder for this course is the `apps` folder.
 You can see it's empty now, but it is where we will create the apps.